Challenges in the Proper Metrological Verification of Smart Energy Meters: Selected research results and discussion

-Figure~\ref{fig3} presents the characteristics of the minimum and maximum total harmonic distortion THD values determined by individual smart energy meters (EM1/EM2/EM3) and the total harmonic distortion THD determined by the power quality analyzer (PQA) as a~function of the frequency $f_i$ of the additional component of the test signal.
-On the obtained results, significant discrepancies can be observed between the readings of the advanced measurement infrastructure, such as the class~{A} power quality analyzer, and the results obtained for the individual smart energy meters.
-It is worth noting that the results obtained by the class~{A} power quality analyzer are consistent with those obtained by analytical calculations~\cite{b3,b3a}.
-These discrepancies are probably related to different implementations of the THD total harmonic distortion determination algorithm on the smart energy meter processors~\cite{b3,b3a} and the applied fundamental component estimation method, where the results may be influenced by the properties of the filter or frequency analysis algorithm used.
+Fig.~\ref{fig3} present the characteristics of the minimum and maximum THD values determined by individual smart EM (EM1/EM2/EM3) and by the PQA as a function of the frequency $f_i$ of the additional component of the test signal.
+For frequencies $f_i$ close to harmonic frequencies (signal distortion caused by higher harmonics), one can observe the consistency of the PQA results and the individual EM.
+For the remaining frequency $f_i$ values, significant discrepancies can be observed between the readings of the advanced measurement infrastructure, such as the class A PQA, and the results obtained for the individual smart EM.
+It is worth noting that the results obtained by the class A PQA are consistent with those obtained by analytical calculations~\cite{b3,b3a}.
+These discrepancies are probably related to different implementations of the THD determination algorithm on smart EM processors~\cite{b3,b3a}, and the applied fundamental component estimation method, where the results may be influenced by the properties of the filter or frequency analysis algorithm used.
+It is worth paying attention to the significant variation of THD measurement results for individual smart EM, noticeable in the bandwidth for $f_i$ up to 150~Hz, as shown in Fig.~\ref{fig3:b}.
+The variation in this range is probably due to the problem of estimating the fundamental component for THD calculations, caused by the presence of an additional component with a frequency close to the fundamental frequency, which affects the THD determination.

-Figure~\ref{fig4} presents the characteristics of the minimum and maximum values of the fundamental frequency fc determined by individual smart energy meters (EM1/EM2/EM3) and the fundamental frequency $f_c$ determined by the power quality analyzer (PQA) as a~function of the frequency $f_i$ of the additional component of the test signal.
-The results for smart energy meters EM1/EM2 are comparable to the results for power quality analyzer PQA.
-In the case of one manufacturer's model (EM3), significant discrepancies can be observed, exceeding permissible limits in 99.5\% of the week in the power grid~\cite{b27}, even though the fundamental frequency $f_c$ was constant at 50~Hz (the nominal frequency value in the European power grid).
-The observed discrepancies may result from the fact that this indicator in this model is determined using the zero-loop method with a~fundamental component filter applied.
+Fig.~\ref{fig4} presents the characteristics of the minimum and maximum $f_c$ values determined by individual smart EM (EM1/EM2/EM3) and by the PQA as a function of the frequency $f_i$ of the additional component of the test signal.
+The results for smart EM (EM1/EM2) are comparable to the results for the PQA.
+In the case of one manufacturer’s model (EM3), significant discrepancies can be observed, exceeding permissible limits in 99.5\% of the week in the power grid~\cite{b27}, even though the fundamental frequency~$f_c$ was constant at 50~Hz (the nominal frequency value in the European power grid).
+The observed discrepancies may result from the fact that this indicator in this model is determined using the zero-loop method with a fundamental component filter applied.
 Poor filter quality may be the cause of these discrepancies.